-Yet the Government is intent on doubling agricultural exports and increasing irrigation while leaving the taxpayer to foot the bill for cleaning up our rivers and lakes.
+Yet, for way too long the Government has been intent on doubling agricultural exports and increasing irrigation while leaving the taxpayer to foot the bill for cleaning up our rivers and lakes.
 The only reason increasing volume is viable is because the industry is not paying for the environmental damage it’s inflicting.
 TOP will ensure that polluters do pay for the damage they cause.

 Our land-based industries face many risks; changes in consumer preferences, an increased demand for food with environmental integrity, and new technology.
 New Zealand agriculture can innovate to meet these challenges, as we have in the past and some small companies still do, but we have to think ahead and start preparing.
 Some farmers have already shown they can improve their environmental outcomes without hurting their bottom line.
 Charging polluters for their pollution will help prepare our businesses for the future and direct research funding away from the quest for volume to adding value.

 New Zealand could be the world leader in producing high quality, sustainable food